 These outcomes are directly related to our objective of educating students for entry-level clinical excellence, as well as for our emphasis on research.

 The MA program in speech-language pathology is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association (ASHA).
-Because our program is accredited by ASHA, students who complete the master's programs in speech-language pathology are eligible for clinical certification by ASHA.
+Because our program is accredited, students who complete the master's programs in speech-language pathology are eligible for clinical certification by ASHA.